Bioinformatics at Eastern Connecticut State University

-For access to software including the Bladder Cancer Biomarker Evaluation Tool (BC-BET) see the software page
+For links to software including swirl-tbp and shinyGEO, see the software page

 I am interested in various aspects of bioinformatics and computational biology.
 My research involves applying statistical, mathematical, and computational models to answer biological questions and gain insight into biological systems.
 My more recent work has focused on analyzing gene expression data and identifying prognostic tumor biomarkers.
 Specific research interests include

 - the development and application of bioinformatics and computational methods for analyzing large genomic datasets with applications in personalized medicine